eziocangialosi/OVL-Documentation/tracker-iot/src/deployment.md

 # Step 3: Tests
 ***
+\pre Before testing the tracker, please note that the server should be operational

 Plug the battery, and look at the RGB LED, if all is well, it should light up orange.\n Go on the \ref page_led_codes to learn more about LED error codes.\n If there is a problem, the LED should light up in red.